 (1) On the arrival in the State of any explosive, the person importing or bringing into the State that explosive shall forthwith give to the Chief Inspector notice as prescribed of the arrival of the explosive.

-(2) The owner and the person having command or charge of a vessel, aircraft or vehicle having on board or carrying any such explosive shall not permit the same to be unloaded and delivered to any person who does not hold a licence or permit under this Act authorizing him to import that explosive, and for the purposes of this section any transhipment shall be deemed to be delivery.
+(2) The owner and the person having command or charge of a vessel, aircraft or vehicle having on board or carrying any such explosive shall not permit the same to be unloaded and delivered to any person who does not hold a licence or permit under this Act authorising him to import that explosive, and for the purposes of this section any transhipment shall be deemed to be delivery.

 (3) The unloading and conveyance to magazines of any imported explosive shall be carried out at such places and times and in such manner, and subject to such inspection and selection of samples of the explosive, as the Chief Inspector may direct.